bklieger-groq/g1/README.md

-# g1: Early Prototype of Using Llama-3.1 70b on Groq to create o1-like reasoning chains
+# g1: Using Llama-3.1 70b on Groq to create o1-like reasoning chains

 This is an early prototype of using prompting strategies to improve the LLM's reasoning capabilities through o1-like reasoning chains.
 This allows the LLM to "think" and solve logical problems that usually otherwise stump leading models.
 Unlike o1, all the reasoning tokens are shown, and the app uses an open source model.

+g1 is experimental and being open sourced to help inspire the open source community to develop new strategies to produce o1-like reasoning.

 ### Examples